docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/xml-object-reference.rst

 Retrieves the full name of this element, with the namespace information.

-Returns a :ref:`QName <missing link>` object containing the element name and namespace URI.
+Returns a :ref:`qname-object` containing the element name and namespace URI.

 --------------------------------------------------------------------------------